Tinnitus: Is It Related to Migraine?

 - Smoking increases the risk of developing tinnitus.

 As you can see, there are many reasons to discuss tinnitus with your doctor.
-Hopefully you're one of the lucky ones for whom tinnitus is a transient symptoms such as aura or associated migraine symptom.
+Hopefully, you're one of the lucky ones for whom tinnitus is a transient symptom such as aura or associated migraine symptoms.
 Even so, your doctor will want to rule out other problems before passing it off as just one more crazy migraine symptom.
 Tinnitus can be very difficult to treat, so the sooner you get a diagnosis, the better your chances are of finding relief.

 Have you experienced tinnitus (ringing/whooshing in the ear)?

 Have you taken our In America Survey yet?